ilammy/sash/doc/lexical.md

 mismatches.
 Explicit symbols, however, are used when precise symbol spelling is important so are left as is after expanding the escape sequences.

-Despite being literal values (techniccally), symbols do not have type suffixes in any of their forms.
+Despite being literal values (technically), symbols do not have type suffixes in any of their forms.
 Any following identifier is simply treated as itself.